Annie-jain/Matching-pair-game/README.md

-# Memory matching game
+# Match the pair game

 ## <b> [Click here to Play the GAME!!](https://vectorstatic.github.io/Memory-Matching-Game/)

 This project is made using HTML,CSS &amp; JavaScript.

-It's a simple online memory matching game, which contains various levels.
+A game played online to match the pairs based on memory.
 <br>
 Here are some snapshots from game.